yaronf/I-D/STAR/draft-ietf-acme-star.md

 ### Canceling a Recurrent Order
 {: #protocol-details-canceling}

-An important property of the recurrent Order is that it can be canceled by the DNO, with no need for certificate revocation.
+An important property of the recurrent Order is that it can be canceled by the IO, with no need for certificate revocation.
 To cancel the Order, the ACME client sends a POST: